Preparedness & Response Plan

 The City will physically isolate any employees with known or suspected COVID-19 from the remainder of the workforce.
 Any on-site employee who appears to have a respiratory illness may be separated from other employees and/or other individuals and sent home.
 If such a situation arises, the City will identify a designated area with closable doors to serve as an isolation room until such potentially sick employees can be removed from the workplace.
 Personnel entering any designated area will be strictly limited.

 The City will provide any required PPE in accordance with CDC and OSHA guidance as well as any state and local orders.
-Employees, when medically able, are required to wear masks when workers cannot consistently maintain six feet of separation from other individuals in the workplace.
+Employees, when medically able, are required to wear masks in any indoor shared spaces.
+Masks are also required when workers cannot consistently maintain six feet of separation from other individuals in non-public workplaces including city vehicles.
 The City will also consider face shields when workers cannot consistently maintain three feet of separation from other individuals in the workplace.
-The City also encourages employees to use PPE and hand sanitizer on public transportation.
+The City also requires employees to use PPE and hand sanitizer on public transportation.

 The City will implement the following engineering controls:

 - Physical barriers, such as clear plastic sneeze guards, where feasible.